 I had no idea there was a name for the lifetime of confusion I felt and the feeling of something not being right, I just absorbed it, disassociated with it or put things on the back burner to show up for my role as mom until I stumbled upon the book by Dr. Karyl McBride called Will I Ever Be Good Enough?
 Daughters of Narcissistic Mothers.

-If you read many books about narcissistic abuse, they’ll educate you with labels, behaviors to look out for, and how it damages us.
-But, most books make you think you shouldn’t be high-functioning, or successful and if you are, you somehow are not being authentic.
+If you’ve read many books about narcissistic abuse, they’ll educate you on behaviors and how they damage us mentally, emotionally, physically and spiritually.
+But, most books make you think you can’t or shouldn’t be high-functioning or successful, and if you are, you’re somehow not being authentic.
 Or they’ll have you think you have to be a complete and utter train wreck in order to be vulnerable and open about it all.
 I’m calling B.S. on all that.

 Although I am not a life coach, therapist or counselor, I am a nurse.
 I see some of this spectrum the same way the experts do, and some of it I see as ridiculous.
 This blog is my healing place where I’ll share my confusion about this spectrum, my good days and bad… just share my life and thoughts in general.